 Title.
 Double click me.

-There is the suggestion of—not a faded, but—a fading quality to Mohd Azlan's colour photographs, as though his subjects have been vitiated of intention, neutralized, captured in their utmost essence; at the same time, his colours are so evocatively rich and intense as to be indelible.
-This diaphanous quality remains both poignant and deeply palpable.
+There is the suggestion of—not a faded but—a fading quality to Mohd Azlan’s color photographs, as though his subjects have been neutralized, vitiated of intention, captured in their utmost essence; at the same time, his colors are so evocatively rich and intense as to be indelible.
+This ethereal quality remains both poignant and palpable.

 "For the spell is older than the tale.
 For the tale is older than the record."